 Thailand is a highly tolerant country where sexual preference is regarded as a personal choice when it comes to homosexuality.
 Gays, lesbians and transsexuals are all accepted as part of the Thai way.
 Thai people - both gay and straight - are also known for their sweet, friendly and polite natures.
 All of this have contributed to making Thailand a prime gay tourist destination, with Bangkok often being dubbed as the gay capital of Asia.

 To celebrate this diversity and freedom, gay pride events are held annually in the three major tourist destinations: Bangkok, Pattaya and Phuket.
 The first Bangkok Gay Festival was organised in the Silom and Surawong area in 1999.
+The Bangkok Gay Pride Parade was restarted in 2017 after a short hiatus.

 Bangkok Gay Areas